akshatIITJ/Spring-Boot-Microservices/README.md

 - **order-service**: Handles order creation and management.
 - **inventory-service**: Tracks inventory and stock levels.
 - **discovery-server**: Service discovery and registry using Eureka.
 - **api-gateway**: Gateway service for routing and filtering API requests.
+Works as reverse proxy and load balancer too.
 - **notification-service**: Sends notifications for order events.

 ## Technologies Used